Automated description from the Alliance of Genome Resources (Release 9.0.0)

 Enables glutamine synthetase activity.
 Involved in several processes, including intracellular ammonium homeostasis; positive regulation of erythrocyte differentiation; and regulation of sprouting angiogenesis.
 Acts upstream of or within cellular response to starvation and response to glucose.
 Located in cell body; cytoplasm; and glial cell projection.
 Is expressed in several structures, including alimentary system; central nervous system; respiratory system; sensory organ; and urinary system.
 Used to study temporal lobe epilepsy.
-Human ortholog(s) of this gene implicated in congenital glutamine deficiency; epilepsy (multiple); heart disease; and neurodegenerative disease (multiple).
+Human ortholog(s) of this gene implicated in Alzheimer's disease; Huntington's disease; congenital glutamine deficiency; developmental and epileptic encephalopathy 116; and heart disease.
 Orthologous to human GLUL (glutamate-ammonia ligase).

 This site uses cookies.